SECURITY GUIDE

 PGP Encryption: Mandatory for BlackOps Market

-BlackOps marketplace implements mandatory 4096-bit RSA PGP encryption for all users—no exceptions, no opt-outs.
-You cannot create a BlackOps market account without uploading a valid PGP public key during registration.
-This non-negotiable security requirement ensures that all communications between buyers and vendors on BlackOps marketplace remain encrypted end-to-end, with zero plaintext storage on BlackOps market servers.
+BlackOps implements mandatory 4096-bit RSA PGP encryption for all users—no exceptions, no opt-outs.
+You cannot create a BlackOps account without uploading a valid PGP public key during registration.
+This non-negotiable BlackOps security requirement ensures that all communications between buyers and vendors remain encrypted end-to-end, with zero plaintext storage on BlackOps servers.

 The 4096-bit key size represents military-grade encryption strength, significantly exceeding the industry-standard 2048-bit keys used by most services.
-BlackOps official security team chose this specification to provide maximum protection against current and near-future cryptographic attacks.
-All sensitive data on BlackOps market—shipping addresses, phone numbers, special instructions—is automatically encrypted with your PGP public key before storage.
+The BlackOps security team chose this specification to provide maximum protection against current and near-future cryptographic attacks.
+All sensitive data on the BlackOps platform—shipping addresses, phone numbers, special instructions—is automatically encrypted with your PGP public key before storage.

 Step-by-Step PGP Key Generation: